Hecate2/Ti/README.md

-Even utilizing the best algorithms provided by Chtholly as well as the C language invented by Chtholly, it's still too slow to compute with CPU cores and too difficult to write OpenCL or CUDA kernels!
+Even utilizing the best algorithms provided by Chtholly, as well as the C language invented by Chtholly, it's still too slow to compute with CPU cores and too difficult to write OpenCL or CUDA kernels!

-Therefore, Tiat has decided to try something interesting.
+Therefore, Tiat has decided to torpedo the large problems in parallel with something interesting.